Marker Logo

 The mule barn and the nearby livery stable were two of the most important buildings in the original Grand Canyon Village.
 In the early 1900's, when all travel within the village was by horse-drawn carriage, these huge barns were the center of all activity.
 Today, the daily mule rides into the canyon are one of the most popular activities in the park.

 Location.
 36° 3.314′ N, 112° 8.413′ W. Marker is in Grand Canyon National Park, Arizona, in Coconino County.
+It can be reached from Mule Road.
 Marker is on the east end of the barn, on Village Loop Drive in Grand Canyon Village.
 Touch for map.
-Marker is in this post office area: Grand Canyon AZ 86023, United States of America.
+Marker is at or near this postal address: 2 Mule Rd, Grand Canyon AZ 86023, United States of America.
 Touch for directions.

 Paid Advertisement